2007 •Nintendo DS

 CB408 becomes much easier to judge once it is forced into the same room as GAMEMT E6 Plus, TRIMUI Smart Pro, and RG ARC-S. This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 CB408 versus GAMEMT E6 Plus is interesting because closest match is the obvious angle.
 If CB408 feels almost right but not quite, GAMEMT E6 Plus is the sort of nearby detour that can completely change the shortlist.
 GAMEMT E6 Plus is tracked around 75.0.
 Its overall rating is ⭐️⭐️⭐️⭐️⭐️½.
 CB408 versus TRIMUI Smart Pro is interesting because closest match is the obvious angle.
 Compared with CB408, TRIMUI Smart Pro makes the more obvious play for readers who care about closest match.
 TRIMUI Smart Pro is tracked around 80.0.
-More importantly, its overall rating is ⭐️⭐️⭐️⭐️⭐️¼.
+That said, its overall rating is ⭐️⭐️⭐️⭐️⭐️¼.
 CB408 versus RG ARC-S is interesting because smaller alternative is the obvious angle.
 From another angle, compared with CB408, RG ARC-S makes the more obvious play for readers who care about smaller alternative.
 RG ARC-S is tracked around 78.0.

 Comparison is the antidote to spec-sheet hypnosis.
 Once you stack the neighbors side by side, you stop asking which one is objectively best and start asking which one is best for your habits.